Wealwandangie, Queensland: Education

 There are no schools in Wealwandangie.
 The nearest government school is Springsure State School (Prep to Year 10) in Springsure to the north.
-There is also a Catholic primary school in Springsur.
+There is also a Catholic primary school in Springsurd.
 However, students in the west of the locality would be too distant from these schools.
 Also, there is no school providing education to Year 12 nearby.
 The alternatives are distance education and boarding school.